PhilipPartsch/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

 * SOME/IP-SD Session ID handling is done per "communication relation", i.e. broadcast as well as unicast per peer (see :need:`feat_req_someipsd_41`).

+Note: This means that the first SD message sent out to the multicast address has Session ID 0x0001 as well as the first SD message sent out to any unicast communication partner has the Session ID 0x0001 as well.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_34